Climate change drives up insurance costs — and missed mortgage payments

 The researchers found that the effect of premium increases on mortgage delinquency is twice as large for borrowers with a high loan-to-value ratio, meaning they owe a lot of money on their homes compared to the home’s value.

-“This is how many people across the country are beginning to directly experience how climate change is changing our world and the cost it’s going to have,” said Moira Birss, a research fellow at the Climate and Community Project.
+“This is how many people across the country are beginning to directly experience how climate change is changing our world and the cost it’s going to have,” said Moira Birss, a research fellow at the Climate and Community Institute.
 “In some Florida counties, homeowners are paying over 5% of their income just on their (insurance) policies.”

 A pickup truck makes its way down a flooded portion of Hallandale Beach, Fla., on June 13, 2024.
 Residents there woke up to flooded streets and debris after a storm left their community inundated by heavy rain.
 (Matias J. Ocner / Miami Herald)